As of April 1, 2023

 Three to five key words should be listed below the abstract.
 Authors are encouraged to choose appropriate key words for concise description of the content of the paper.

-The text should be divided into the following sections: (1) Introduction, (2) Patients and Methods, or Materials and Methods, (3) Results, (4) Discussion, (5) Conclusion, (6) Acknowledgments.
-The sections should describe; (1) the problem being addressed and the purpose of the study with reference to previous findings, (2) materials and methods used in the study in concise yet sufficient detail to allow the study to be replicated, and the method of statistical analysis should be indicated, (3) main findings obtained, (4) conclusions drawn from the findings and implications for further research and clinical application with a review of relevant published literature and other evidence, (5) final conclusion of the study.
+The text should be divided into the following sections: (1) Introduction, (2) Patients and Methods, or Materials and Methods, (3) Results, (4) Discussion, (5) Conclusion, (6) Declarations (Acknowledgments, Conflict of Interest (COI), Funding information, Ethics approval and consent to participate, Consent for publication, Data availability statement, and Author contributions).
+The sections should describe; (1) the problem being addressed and the purpose of the study with reference to previous findings, (2) materials and methods used in the study in concise yet sufficient detail to allow the study to be replicated, and the method of statistical analysis should be indicated, (3) main findings obtained, (4) conclusions drawn from the findings and implications for further research and clinical application with a review of relevant published literature and other evidence, (5) final conclusion of the study, (6) the statement for each item.

 Number references consecutively in the order cited in the text, not alphabetically.
 The accuracy of reference data is the authors’ responsibility.
 Provide inclusive page numbers for all journal references and book chapters, and the specific page numbers for book references.
 Indicate all abstracts as “(Abstract)”.
 Use abbreviations for the names of all journals listed in Index Medicus.
 For those not listed, spell out the full name of English language journals.
 When the main text is not in English, use the original language name of the journal and include “(in language)” after the date.
 If the official English translation of the journal is printed on the cover, include the English name in parentheses after the original name.
 If only the abstract is in English, include “(Abstract in English)”.
 For periodicals, follow Index Medicus, listing all authors up to three, and when four or more, list only first three followed by “et al”.
 Please note that no periods are used after authors’ initials.